Campus Spotlight: The Ohio State University

 The university offers merit scholarships such as the Morrill Scholarship Program, which rewards students who have been active change agents in their high school working on issues of diversity, equity and inclusion and who want to continue their advocacy at OSU.
 Prospective students must complete an essay and their activities list will be carefully reviewed.
 There is potential for full-tuition awards, and a few students will have their full cost of attendance met.
 A mentorship program and travel opportunities are also part of the program.
 In the next two years or so, OSU hopes to offer a debt-free education to students, which will include work opportunities to help pay for it.
 They are starting with a pilot program next fall with 125 students.

-Regarding admission, OSU is not requiring standardized tests for Fall 2022 applicants; no further decisions have been made beyond that.
+Regarding Ohio State University admissions, OSU is not requiring standardized tests for Fall 2022 applicants; no further decisions have been made beyond that.
 Last year, half of the applicants applied test optional and the admission rate was about 45 percent (same for submitters and non-submitters).
 Both early action and regular decision plans are offered and there has been no difference in acceptance rates between the two plans.
-Admissions officers like to see rigor in a student’s course choices and list their course recommendations on the admissions website.
-More than 95 percent of admitted students are in the top quarter of their graduating class.
-The ACT middle 50 percent for admitted students is 27 – 32, and 1270 – 1420 for the SAT.
-Admissions officers are looking for leadership, commitment in extracurricular activities, and strong recommendations; they also take the essay into consideration when making their decision.
+Ohio state admissions officers like to see rigor in a student’s course choices and list their course recommendations on the admissions website.
+More than 95 percent of admitted students are in the top quarter of their graduating high school class.
+When it comes to test scores, the ACT score middle 50 percent for admitted students is 28 – 33, and 1330 – 1460 for the SAT Admissions officers are looking for leadership, commitment in extracurricular activities, and strong recommendations; they also take the essay into consideration when making their decision.
 They do not review out-of-state applications differently and the acceptance rates for out-of-state students are similar to those of in-state applicants.
 All applications are read by at least two admission readers.
 While OSU does track visits and interactions with students, they do not consider demonstrated interest (how much interaction a student has with the university) or legacy status in their admissions review.

 For students seeking a traditional college experience at a large university with many opportunities, The Ohio State University may be worth exploring.